cb-agr/agriPlot/README.md

 <img src="/Users/christopherbach/OneDrive/Development/agriPlot/Images/plots_only_intersect.png" alt="Pivot tracks intersection" width=300px height=400px>

-In this example, maybe you've mapped a drainage pattern (in pink) and would like to plant a border in that area.
+In the following example, maybe you've mapped a drainage pattern (in pink) and would like to plant a border in that area.

 <img src="/Users/christopherbach/OneDrive/Development/agriPlot/Images/drainage_field.png" alt="Drainage pattern and field plots" height=400px>